I probably don’t need to tell you that building a successful Amazon affiliate website is not for the fainthearted.

 If you are looking for the complete blueprint, check out The Authority Site System where Mark & Gael cover it all.

 But if you are looking for a quick site-building fix, let’s get rocking!
+I’ll show you how to build an Amazon affiliate website from scratch.

 Before we get to all that, I quickly want to go over the fundamentals of the build, and what my thinking was behind it.